valkobarnabas/valkobarnabas.github.io/README.md

 * The [Segoe UI](https://fonts.adobe.com/fonts/segoe-ui) font family.
 * The website [d3indepth.com](d3indepth.com), for its very helpful tutorials on D3.js.
 * [This post](https://www.audioeye.com/post/8-ways-to-design-a-color-blind-friendly-website/) from audioeye.com, for its guideline on making accessible websites.
+* The artificial intelligence tool Google Gemini 3 was used sparingly and under careful cross-checking to troubleshoot bugs in code.

 ## Author Information
 Barnabás Valkó (bvalko@wisc.edu) is a Junior at the University of Wisconsin-Madison studying Mathematics (B.S.), Statistics (B.S), Physics (Cert.), and Educational Policy Studies (Cert.).